kgrewee/roobie/README.md

 - Input
 - Container

-## Intro

-Welcome to roobie!
-We're so glad you're here.
-Let's get started.

-1. ```roobie.css``` contains all of the roobie styles
-2. Components are found in ```components/```
-3. Styles used for component demos will be found in ```styles/``` within the component folder

 ## Syntax

-We basically have our own mini language.
-This simplifies naming and reduces code.
+We basically have our own mini-language to simplify naming and reduce code.
 Here's the basics.

 1. Class names are prefixed pertaining to their function
     - ht - Height